RTSProductions/RTSEngine/README.md

             }
 ```
 Now we can use the input bools.
-First add the y axsis like this:
+First add the y axis like this:
 ```cs
                 if (up)
                 {